During this post, we will explore how early you can board a cruise ship based on advice from the following lines:

 What is The Latest You Can Board a Cruise Ship?

 Many cruises in Europe won’t depart until late in the evening which means that you may be able to embark later in the day.

-Regardless of the time that you ship sails you will need to be onboard a set amount of time before it does.
+Regardless of the time that your ship sails, you will need to be onboard a set amount of time before it does.

 How Early Can You Board a Cruise Ship With Priority Boarding?

-The scheme doesn’t really allow you to check in earlier than other guests but does give you priority embarkation so you don’t have to wait in the terminal for so long.
+The scheme doesn’t really allow you to check in earlier than other guests, but does give you priority embarkation so you don’t have to wait in the terminal for so long.

-Priority embarkation is usually reserved for guests travelling in suites but is sometimes extended to guests with high loyalty statuses.
+Priority embarkation is usually reserved for guests travelling in suites but is sometimes extended to guests with high loyalty status.

-I had a loyalty status with Norwegian Cruise Line which I matched with MSC and was awarded a loyalty status of black.
+I had a loyalty status with Norwegian Cruise Line which I matched with MSC and was awarded a loyalty status of Diamond.
 The loyalty status means I can use the ‘priority embarkation’ lines at check-in.